 Issue: Lack of transportation makes it hard for you to get to work on time.

-- If public transportation isn’t available, explore ride-sharing with other employees (by forming a carpool or joining an existing one, or using a ride-sharing service).
+- If public transportation isn’t available, explore ride-sharing, publicly supported transportation for individuals with disabilities, forming a carpool or joining an existing one, or using a ride-sharing service).

 NOTE: The information contained in these pages is for educational purposes only, and is not legal advice.
 Individuals should contact the appropriate legal resources for specific legal advice regarding their particular situations.